 The River Bend Outdoor Education Site is a 10-acre outdoor oasis on the shores of the American River.
-Purchased by Sacramento County in 2008 from Camp Fire (a national youth development organization), this site has been rebuilt by the American River Parkway Foundation, Rotary District 5180, Save Mart, and the community.
-Together, these groups have made improvements to the site, including:
+Purchased by Sacramento County in 2008 from Camp Fire (a national youth development organization), this site was rebuilt by the American River Parkway Foundation, Rotary District 5180, Save Mart and the community.
+Together, these groups made improvements to the site, including:

 adding shade structures